DENTAL BULLETIN, ISSUE 43

 You work hard to build up your practice, only for an ex-employee or ex-associate to leave, set up business down the road and take all of your patients with them.
 In most cases this will be a breach of the restrictive covenants in their contracts.
 When clients come to us...Read More

 You may choose to pay privately for the legal costs.
-However, this is often the most expensive way to fund a...Read More
+However, this...Read More

 Courts actively encourage parties to resolve their disputes without court intervention and consider litigation to be a ‘last resort’.
 As Her Majesty’s Courts and Tribunals become increasingly overburdened with cases and whilst resources and funding continue to diminish, it is not hard to see why the courts take this ‘last resort’ approach.
 For some types of disputes like construction and...Read More